How To Prepare Your Team For Customer Service Training

 The bottom two-thirds of the worksheet is laid out in a grid.

 You’ll notice there are percentages listed at the top of each column.
 These were offered by Jack Zenger, Joe Folkman, and Robert Sherman in a 2005 article in TD magazine called “The Promise of Phase 3.”
 The figures are rough estimates of the learning impact of each phase.
-While there’s no hard data to support their claim, it anecdotally I’ve seen the results.
+While there’s no hard data to support their claim, anecdotally I’ve seen the results.

 At a minimum, participants should be able to answer three questions: